AlexYenkalov/zama-challenge/ADR/09-data-models.md

     ```ts
       /**
        * Job Entity
+        * - type is a URL, it can by dynamically extended, and shall be progrmatically validated
         * - References tenant_id and author_id (user_id)
-        * - Tracks job lifecycle from creation to completion
+        * - Tracks job lifecycle from creation to completion via *.state.status and timestamps: queued_at, processed_at, confirmed_at, cancelled_at, rejected_at, failed_at
         */
       interface JobEntity {
         @IsPrimaryKey()
         @IsStringProperty()
         id: string;

-        @IsStringProperty()
+        @IsURL()
         type: string;

         @IsForeignKey()